 ‘Traditional’ or ‘conventional’ publishing is the name given to publishers who fund the publication of the book on behalf of the author.
-Contrary to the name, it isn’t a very traditional method of publishing, as self-funded publication was the norm with authors such as Jane Austen and Beatrix Potter.
+Contrary to the name, it isn’t a very traditional method of publishing, as self-funded publication pre-dates ‘traditional’ publishing and was the method of choice for authors such as Jane Austen and Beatrix Potter.
 Traditional publishers include Bloomsbury, Penguin Random House and Harper Collins – amongst many others!

 You should be aware that as a writer, especially a newly published writer, you may struggle to get a ‘good’ deal.
-The seven figure advances for debut novelists that get splashed all over the news are very much the exception rather than the rule.
-The amount that writers receive as an advance, and the amount received in royalties may seem very small.
-Plus you may find yourself having to surrender a fair bit of control over your book and the rights to it.
+The seven figure advances for début novelists that get splashed all over the news are very much the exception rather than the rule.
+The amount that you as the writer receive as an advance and the amount you receive in royalties may seem very small.
+You will probably find that you’ll need to surrender a fair bit of control over your book along with the rights.

-When the deal is done, the publisher gets going on the book.
+When the deal is done, the publisher will start creating a book that they think will sell in the current market.
 Typically, it will take a year before the book reaches the shelves of the bookshops.

-Ultimately, the way they work will vary, depending on their size and structure.
-Broadly speaking they will have departments who will work on the following aspects of a book:
+How publishers create books will vary depending on their size and structure.
+Broadly speaking, they will have departments who will work on the following aspects of a book:

-Once a final proof has been created, the publisher will send your books to be printed.
-Once printed, your books will be sent to a distributer who will warehouse them, ready to send them out when the book is launched.
+Once a final proof has been approved, the publisher will send your books to be printed.
+Once printed, your books will be sent to a distributor who will warehouse them, ready to send them out when the book is launched.

-The publisher will negotiate for the book to be sold in particular retailers and the distributer will send the books out.
-Retailers can also order titles of books from the distributer.
+The publisher will negotiate for the book to be sold in particular retailers and the distributor will send the books out to retailers.

 There are many arguments on both sides of this discussion.
-Traditional publishing takes away any initial financial input from the author, but also offers authors a very small royalty percentage.
-Self-published authors can maintain complete control of their book, but many people argue that it offers no quality control.
+Traditional publishing takes away any initial financial input from the author, but typically has a very low author royalty percentage.
+Self-published authors can maintain complete control of their book, but will need to source their own editor, designer and marketing.